openfaas/openfaas-cloud/docs/README.md

+Status: this documentation is no longer supported, please use one of the methods outlined in the README.

 ## OpenFaaS Cloud installation guide

 Installing OpenFaaS Cloud (aka OFC) requires some initial setup with GitHub or GitLab and a working installation of OpenFaaS (aka OF).
 If you'd like help please see below for how to join the Slack workspace.